Molina Healthcare, Inc. research snapshot

 Base case

-More likely if adjusted EPS grows from the $5 floor into the high-single-digit to low-double-digit range and the market keeps a mid-teens multiple because policy risk and medical-cost volatility remain visible.
+More likely if the 2027 EPS building blocks of more than $10 per share are mostly realized, adjusted EPS grows into the low teens over three years, and the market holds the stock near a mid-teens multiple because rate and medical-cost volatility remain visible.

 Bearish case